r4victor/tenthousandmeters/content/blog/python_bts_08.md

 }
 ```

 Note that when we multiply two 30-bit digits, we can get a 60-bit result.
 It doesn't fit into a 32-bit int, but this is not a problem since CPython uses 30-bit digits on 64-bit platforms, so 64-bit int can be used to perform the calculation.
-This convenience is the primary reason why CPython doesn't use bigger digit sizes.
+This convenience is the primary reason why CPython doesn't use larger digit sizes.

 The grade-school multiplication algorithm takes $O(n^2)$ time when multiplying two n-digit bignums.
 [The Karatsuba multiplication algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) takes $O(n^{\log _{2}3})= O(n^{1.584...})$.
 CPython uses the latter when both operands have more than 70 digits.